-By their nature, liquid oxygen systems in cryogenic air separation face the additional risk of hydrocarbon accumulation wherever boiling of liquid oxygen occurs.
+By their nature, liquid oxygen systems face the additional risk of hydrocarbon accumulation wherever boiling of liquid oxygen occurs.
 However, this ignition mechanism is more related to process and system design and not directly related to cold oxygen valves.

 5.1.2.5 Adiabatic compression